 Climbing Mount Vesuvius

 Visiting Pompeii can be done in a variety of ways, whether you drive, take a tour, or train a train.
 For our trip, we opted to take the train from Rome so we wouldn’t have to worry about driving in a foreign country or finding parking once we were there.

 One of the most complicated parts of visiting Pompeii is simply getting there.
-You can drive down, but a train is probably your best option.
-However, you will need to take multiple trains to get there.
+You can take a tour of Pompeii from Rome, drive down from Rome to Pompeii, but a train is probably your best option.
+However, you will need to take multiple trains to get to Ancient Pompeii.

 Train 1: TrainItalia from Rome to Naples